weberbox/PiFire/index.md

 * **FontAwesome** - Amazing FREE Icons that I use throughout this project.
 Copyright Font Awesome.
 Released under the Font Awesome Free License. [fontawesome.com](https://fontawesome.com/) [github.com](https://github.com/FortAwesome/Font-Awesome)

-* **Luma OLED** - The OLED display module for Python that I use.
+* **Luma OLED, CORE, LCD** - One of the display modules for Python that I use to interface the SSD1306 or ILI9341 based displays.
 This is not distributed in this project, but deserves a shout-out.
 Copyright 2014-2020 Richard Hull and contributors.
 Released under MIT License. [readthedocs.io](https://luma-oled.readthedocs.io/en/latest/) [github.com](https://github.com/rm-hull/luma.oled)

 * **ADS1115 Python Module** - Python module to support the ADS1115 16-Bit ADC.
 Also not actually distributed with this project, but also deserveds recognition.
 Copyright David H Hagan. [pypi.com](https://pypi.org/project/ADS1115/) [github.com](https://github.com/vincentrou/ads1115_lib)